 4. Once in squat position, place your arms out in front of you to aid with balance.

 Your arms will help steady your body and will also engage your shoulders for even more challenge.
+For a level up, try raising your hands directly towards the sky.

 5. Hold the position for your specified period of time.